j-fousse/HR_Analytics_2024/README.md

 # Attrition Analysis
-This HR Analytics project aims to analyze various aspects of human resources within an organization to improve employee performance, job satisfaction, and employee loyalty.
+This HR Analytics project aims to analyze various aspects of human resources within an organization from the pharmaceutical industry to improve employee performance, job satisfaction, and employee loyalty.
 Further the overall goal is the prediction of future attrition based on the given data.
-The dataset used for analysis contains detailed information about employees, including demographic details, job-related factors, and assessments.
+The dataset used for analysis contains detailed information about employees including demographic details, job-related factors and assessments.

 # Team Members
 Johannes Fousse: [GitHub](https://github.com/j-fousse)